 The answer to this question will vary depending on your case.
 For minor offenses such as traffic violations or other petty disorderly persons offenses, it may be easier to convince a court to let you remain at home while a lawyer handles your case in your absence.
 For serious indictable crimes, you may be required to attend most, if not all, of your hearings.
 You have a right to appear at most of your criminal hearings.
 If you would rather have an attorney handle your case in your absence, you may have to formally waive your right to be present.

-If you were criminally charged in New Jersey but live in another state, call our New Jersey criminal defense attorneys for help.
+If you were criminally charged in New Jersey but live in another state, call our Atlantic City criminal defense attorneys for help.
 We may be able to handle your case for you while you remain at home with your family.
 Call the Law Offices of John J. Zarych at (609) 616-4956 to schedule a confidential legal consultation free of charge.

 Do I Have to Attend Court in NJ if I Live Out-of-State?

 In general, a criminal defendant is expected to appear at all their court hearing and proceedings.
 However, this is not always easy for some defendants.
 Defendants who were criminally charged in New Jersey but live very far away may have trouble returning to New Jersey for multiple proceedings.
 While courts prefer that defendants appear in court, your presence may be excused or waived in some circumstances.
 However, you must have a good reason for your absence and you must get approval from the court.
 Whether living far away from New Jersey is a valid excuse to waive your presence is determined at the court’s discretion.